factor/factor/README.txt

 Compilation may print a handful of warnings about singled/unsigned comparisons.
 They may safely be ignored.

-Compilation will yield an executable named 'f' on Unix and 'f.exe' on Windows.
+Compilation will yield an executable named 'factor' on Unix and 'factor.exe' on Windows.

 * Bootstrapping the Factor image